DogepartyXDP/Documentation/Basics/assets.md

 -   how much of `asset` `source` is sending (`quantity`)
 -   to whom `source` is sending `quantity` of asset (`destination`)

-# Paying distributions on assets
+# Paying dividends on assets

 It is possible to distribute funds proportionally among asset holders using the `dividend` function.
 This feature is also also known as `dividend payments`, depending on their desired purpose.
 Dividends are paid in any `dividend_asset` to everyone who holds the `asset` in proportion to how many units he holds; specifically: